 This section of the guideline sets the minimum funding eligibility requirements for recreation programs in order to assist service system managers in ensuring that child care funding is directed only to programs that are safe and provide quality programming for children.
-All other current ministry protocols for the administration of fee subsidies and SNR apply in the case of recreation programs, as they do in the case of day nurseries and private-home day care.
+All other current ministry protocols for the administration of fee subsidies and SNR apply in the case of recreation programs, as they do in the case of licensed child care centres and home child care.
 [Please see the Fee Subsidy and Special Needs Resourcing sections of this guideline for further information.]